rmblazquez/erodium-cicutarium-Transcriptomics-ebd/README.md

 # erodium-cicutarium-Transcriptomics-ebd
-This repository contains the scripts and instructions to analyze RNA-seq from published data from Erodium cicutarium
+This repository contains the scripts and instructions to analyze RNA-seq from published data from *Erodium cicutarium*.

+The scripts and instructions to run the pipeline will be added soon.